vdutts7/Pacman/README.md

 - [x] Project 2 - Multi-agent Search
 - [x] Project 3 - MDPs and Reinforcement Learning
 - [x] Project 4 - Ghostbusters (HMMs, Particle filtering, Dynamic Bayes Nets)
-- [ ] Project 5 - Machine learning
+- [ ] ~~Project 5 - Machine learning~~ (I won't do this because it is about neural networks, topic I've already studied at a deeper level)

 ##### Notes
 - Each project has his own folder.